 Works great with a Raspberry Pi or a BeagleBone Black, as well as our XBox, Windows desktop and Macbook (with an HDMI adapter cable).
 Some OS's such as Windows may require you to set the audio output to the external display but with the XBox & RasPi it immediately used the speakers without any poking or prodding.

 A power adapter is not included.
-Any 5 to 12VDC adapter will work nicely: we prefer 9V DC.
+Any 9 to 12VDC adapter will work nicely: we prefer 9V DC.
+Video will work with 5-12V but the audio amplifier requires 9-12V so if you want the speakers to work, 9V is best.
 Check the technical tabs for current draw at various voltages.

 7" Display 1280x800 (720p) IPS + Speakers - HDMI/VGA/NTSC/PAL (34:03)